antran89/blog/_posts/research/2015-01-06-measuring-rotation.md

   teaser:
 ---

 Measuring the distance between two viewpoints can be ambiguous.
-If we want to azimuth and elevation only, we can uniquely identify a viewpoint as a point on a sphere.
-Measuring distance between two viewpoint in this case can be geometrically interpreted as a geodesic distance between two points on the unit sphere.
-The geodesic distance is the radian angle between two view points.
+If we want to measure azimuth and elevation only, we can uniquely identify a viewpoint as a point on a unit sphere.
+Measuring distance between two viewpoints in this case can be geometrically interpreted as a geodesic distance between two points on the unit sphere.
+The geodesic distance is the radian angle between two viewpoints.
 This measure assumes the up-direction and cannot represent in-plane rotation.

-Alternatively, one can use the Euler angles : yaw, pitch and roll, or in other terms $\phi, \theta, \psi$.
-These three angles represent full 3D rotation but measuring the distance between two rotations is not defined.
+Alternatively, one can use the Euler angles: yaw, pitch, and roll, or in other words, $\phi, \theta, \psi$.
+These three angles represent full 3D rotation, but measuring the distance between two rotations is not defined.

-One of the most classic ways to measure distance is the measure an angle between two quaternions.
-For $q_i, q_j$ , unit quaternions,
+One of the most classic ways to measure distance is to measure an angle between two quaternions $q_i, q_j$, unit quaternions,

 $$
 \theta = \cos^{-1}\left( 2 \langle q_i, q_j \rangle^2 - 1 \right)